 The internet is a fantastic tool but it isn’t magical & you can’t begin making money just by copying somebody’s website – if you could then everybody would be doing it.

 The truth is that the creator is simply preying on inexperienced people who think that it might be possible to profit this way, but let me confirm it isn’t.

 To Make Money Online You Need More Than a Website

 Having a website is just the first part of the equation, to begin making money you need what’s called traffic – which basically means people coming to your website.
 If you have a website but nobody is visiting it then you are not going to make any money.

-With the Clone My System program you are literally handed a website (and a rubbish one at that) – but that it’s it, you get no traffic & you’re given absolutely minimal information on how you can get it.
+With the Clone My System program, you are literally handed a website (and a rubbish one at that) – but that it’s it, you get no traffic & you’re given absolute minimal information on how you can get it.
 It’s certainly not worth handing over $47 for.

 So let’s step back for a moment…

 If making money is literally as easy as just being able to clone a profitable website why would you go out of your way to create a program showing other people how to do it?
 And more importantly, why would you charge $47 a piece for it?